commercelayer/contentful-gatsby-demo/README.md

 ### Add availability messages

-Our libray gives us the possibility to check the availability with few simple components that now we have to add them in [Product.tsx](./src/components/Product.tsx)
+What we need now is to check the availability of the selected product on Commerce Layer and activate the purchasing functions.
+When a variant option is selected, the `.available-message` will be populated with the variant's availability information.
+When it goes out of stock the `.unavailable-message` will be shown.
+To do that, add these few simple components to [Product.tsx](./src/components/Product.tsx)
 ```
 // ...